Disney Princess Half Marathon

 The Disney Princess Half Marathon is an annual half marathon held every February in Orlando, Florida by runDisney (a division of Disney Sports Enterprises).
 The race has been held since 2009.

 It is part of a weekend race series that also includes a 5K and a 10K, as well as the "Fairytale Challenge," which includes running both the half marathon and the 10k.

 History

-The first marathon, run in February 2009, featured 11,000 runners.
+The first half marathon, run in February 2009, featured 11,000 runners.

 The 2021 in-person edition of the race was cancelled due to the coronavirus pandemic, with all registrants given the option of running the race virtually or obtaining a full refund (as long as they had a valid shipping address in the United States).

 The medals change each year and are themed after different princesses.
 In 2024, the themes were: 5k - Ariel, 10k - Rapunzel, Half Marathon - Tiana, and Fairytale Challenge - Anna and Elsa.

 The races in the Disney Princess Marathon Weekend usually sell out within a few minutes of registration opening.